 |Region IV (certain provincial cities and districts)||3,430,000 VND (around 148 USD)|

 |Region (certain remaining areas)||3,070,000 VND (around 132 USD)|

 Wages paid to employees who had vocational training (for example: achieving a Bachelor’s degree) must be at least 7% higher than the minimum wage.

 Wages for overtime work and night shifts

-Employees who work overtime will be paid as follows:
+Employees who work overtime should receive their payment as follow:

 - If working overtime on weekdays, at least 150% compared to normal wage payment;